OsbornePro/BTPS-SecPack/docs/index.rst

 **Insecure LDAP Bind Notifications**
-This alert is to let you know when an LDAP Bind occurs that is not encrypted with LDAP over SSL.
-This can help to implement LDAP over SSL in an environment or discover possible LDAP enumeration attempts from an attacker.
+This alert is to let you know when an unecrypted LDAP Bind occurs.
+This helps to implement LDAP over SSL in an environment and discovers possible LDAP enumeration attempts from an attacker.

 .. image:: img/InsecureLdapBinds.png
     :scale: 100